OriginalDCAM/Software-Development-1/README.md

 ## TODO(Required):
 - [ ] Search bar for Authors and Books
-- [ ] Create a Datagrid for all the Authors and Books
+- [ ] Create a Interactable data grid for all the Authors and Books

 ## TODO(Nice to Haves):
 - [ ] Async/Await on getting data from database